Published By Faith Stewart at September 20th, 2018

 It’s a board game, if you are wondering.
 It did take a while to get the ball rolling, but investors finally got their copy.
 After production stopped resale values went upwards of $1,000.
 A later campaign promising updated material did just as well.
 Seems like a lot people love horror games.

 This jacket was set to be hot with 10 different go-go gadget like design elements like a drink holder and a neck pillow.
 They raised over $11,000,000 across 2 campaigns.
 While it had a bumpy start, including the jacket being available on retail sites before investors even got theirs, it is still selling today.

 While there is never a guarantee, there are a few things that most campaigns that reach epic status have in common.
 These things don’t guarantee success, but they can usually help you get over any bumps in the road if you also have a great business idea and everything else in place.

-Without further ado, here are out top tips for hitting epic status with your crowdfunding campaign:
+Without further ado, here are out top tips for hitting epic status with crowdfunding campaigns:

 Don’t jump in blind.
 Know how deep the water is and how many rations you have.
 While you aren’t taking a hike, you are taking a risk.
 Risks are risky by nature, but you can still bring a life preserver and plenty of food.

 Make sure you can meet demand.
 Know your market.
 Find out how much you actually need before you set your goal.
 Many a well-meaning entrepreneur has kicked off a campaign only to find the demand isn’t there or their goal fell short of what they actually needed to get started.